basdirks/dragonfly/README.md

 # Technical overview

-Dragonfly syntax is parsed into an AST.
-The AST is then type-checked and compiled into TypeScript code.
+The parser transforms Dragonfly syntax into an AST.
+The type checker validates the AST.
+The generator turns the AST into TypeScript code.

-## Parsing
+## Parser

-Parsing turns a string into an AST.
-This step fails if syntax is invalid or if an entity is defined multiple times.
-The AST type is defined in `ast::Ast`, and the parser is defined in `ast::Ast::parse`.
+Parsing transforms a string into an AST.
+This step fails if the syntax is invalid or if a declaration does not have a unique name. `ast::Ast` defines the AST type.
+The `parse` method defines the parser.

 ### TODO

-- [ ] Implement variant of `choice` that counts and restricts parser usage.
+- [ ] Implement a variant of `choice` that counts and restricts parser usage.
-- [ ] Use new variant of `choice` inside `ast::route::Route::parse`.
+- [ ] Use the new variant of `choice` inside `ast::route::Route::parse`.

-## Type-checking
+## Type checker

-Type-checking checks the AST for correctness, see the Rules sections above.
-Some checks could be done during parsing, but are done separately for simplicity.
-The type-checker is defined in `ast::Ast::check`.
+The type checker verifies the internal consistency of the AST.
+Some checks could be done during parsing but are done separately for simplicity.
+The type checker can be found in `ast::Ast::check`.

 ## Generation